Campaign dates

 Why timezone matters

-Campaign Timezone controls how campaign dates and schedule-driven behavior are interpreted.
-The product validation also checks whether the campaign timezone differs from the organisation timezone.
+Campaign Timezone controls how your campaign dates and schedule are read.
+Validation also checks whether the campaign timezone differs from your organisation timezone.

 A mismatch is not automatically wrong.
 It can be intentional when the campaign targets a different region.
-The key is to choose the timezone for the audience and reporting you actually need.
+Choose the timezone that matches the audience and reporting you need.

 Override dates for a touchpoint

-Touchpoints inherit the campaign dates by default.
-When one touchpoint needs a narrower window, open the touchpoint dates area and enable Override Campaign Dates.
+Touchpoints follow the campaign dates by default.
+When one touchpoint needs a narrower window, open its dates area and turn on Override Campaign Dates.

 Use an override when: